Heat Pump FAQs

 When does the equipment arrive?

-Your installer will talk you through the plan, however you should expect some disruption.
+Your installer will talk you through the heat pump installation plan, however you should expect some disruption.
 We'll do our best to keep that to a minimum but there will be times when heating and / or hot water is not available.
 If you have anyone with a health condition or other vulnerability in your household please do let us know.

 Does someone need to be at home for the full installation?